Dancing beneath the diamond sky

 "For the first few years our family lived in a tent

 in the park.
 Now we have been given this house.
 This is much

-looked down at her hands as I considered the commitment required to
+looked down at her hands and I considered the commitment required to

 live in a small tent in the wilderness for a few years – and that